-The Designated Safeguarding Lead is Mrs Alison Hine (Headteacher)
+The Designated Safeguarding Lead is Mrs Kate Gover (Headteacher)

-The Deputy Designated Safeguarding Lead is Mrs Samantha Parkes (SENCO & Senior Teacher) and Mrs Samantha Moll (Senior Teacher).
+The Deputy Designated Safeguarding Leads are Mrs Samantha Parkes (SENCO & Senior Teacher) and Mrs Samantha Moll (Senior Teacher).

 The Governing body has a duty to check the school is in line with statutory requirements regarding safeguarding and has a designated governor for safeguarding and attendance.

 Our Governor responsible for safeguarding is Ms Deborah Lea.